wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Then you continue to use the default values by pressing Return for each option until you create your application.

-You have a created application!
-You’re pretty darn happy about that.
-You’ll be able to binge-watch Loki in no time.

 ![Vonage CLI application created](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_8.png)

-Your created application awaits.
-You want to confirm.
-You go back to the [dashboard](https://dashboard.nexmo.com/).
+You have an application now and are pretty darn happy about that.
+You will be able to binge-watch Loki in no time.
+You want to confirm its creation, so you go back to the [dashboard](https://dashboard.nexmo.com/).
 You click on **Your Applications** and see it.

 You check if the toggled option is on for Messages API.
 You also want to verify your webhooks made it, so you select to edit.